 despite the pitying

-glances from the jet
+glances from the jet set.

 know I am sometimes